• EnglishEspañol日本語한국어Português

 Data partitions

-If you're consuming 1 TB+ per day of log data, you definitely should work on an ingest governance plan for logs, including a plan to partition the data in a way that gives functional and thematic groupings.
-We suggest a best practice of no more than 1 TB per partition.
-This serves both performance and usability.
-If you sent all your logs to one giant "bucket" (the default log partition) in a single account, you could experience slower queries or failed queries.
+If you are or are planning to consume a significant amount of log data each day, you should definitely work on an ingest governance plan for logs, including a plan to partition the data in a way that gives functional and thematic groupings.
+You can gain significant performance improvements with the proper use of data partitions.
+If you send all your logs to one giant "bucket" (the default log partition) in a single account, you could experience slower queries or failed queries since you'll have to scan all logs in your account to return results for each query.
 For more details, see NRQL query rate limits.

 One way to improve query performance is by limiting the time range being searched.
 Searching for logs over long periods of time will return more results and require more time.
-Avoid searches longer than one week whenever possible, and use the time-range selector to narrow searches to smaller, more specific time windows.
+Avoid searches over long time windows when possible, and use the time-range selector to narrow searches to smaller, more specific time windows.

 Another way to improve search performance is by using data partitions.
 Here are some best practices for data partitions: